 Optimizing with Nuxt Image

-Web performance optimization has always been a challenging but very interesting task for me, and with the introduction of the Core Web Vitals, things have never been simpler.
+Web performance optimization has always been a challenging but very interesting task for me, and with the introduction of Core Web Vitals, things have never been simpler.

 The Solution: Nuxt Image